aakashtripathi/slsa/securing-software-supply-chains-with-slsa.md

 - Unauthorized modifications to the code by applying a tamper-evident "seal" to the code post source control.
 - Ensuring that uploaded artifacts were indeed built by the expected CI/CD platform, indicated by a distinct "stamp" showing the build platform's origin.
-- Mitigating threats to the build platform itself by implementing best practices for build platform services.
+- Mitigating threats to the build platform itself by implementing best practices for building platform services.

 ---